Vishal1419/deep-challenge/README.md

 ## Features

+- Automatically detects your location and show your city weather details.
 - See weather conditions of top cities by population
 - Remove unwanted cities
 - Restore cities that were removed previously